Tireswind/individual-INFO-VIS-project-1/README.md

 This repository shows the files for the first individual INFO-VIS project, implemented by Alessandra Flaccavento for Università degli Studi di Roma Tre course "Visualizzazione delle Informazioni".

+D3.js and Javascript were used to meet the requirements.
 Code references are expressed within the code.

 Project specifications for easier reference: